Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 Duration: 1

 ### Overview
-With Sales and Weather Data available for all Cities our Food Trucks operate in, let's now take a look at the value we have now provided to our Financial Analysts.
+With Sales and Weather Data available for all Cities our Food Trucks operate in, let's now take a look at how we have shortened the time to insights our Financial Analysts.

 ### Step 1 - Simplifying our Analysis
-Earlier we had to manually join Point of Sales and Weather Source Data to investigate our Hamburg sales issues, but we greatly simplified that process via our `analytics.daily_city_metrics_v`.
-Please kick off the next query which shows how much simpler we made this analysis.
+Earlier we had to manually join Point of Sales and Weather Source Data to investigate our Hamburg sales issues, but we greatly simplified that process via our `analytics.daily_city_metrics_v` View.

+Please kick off the next query which shows how much simpler we made this analysis by making it a simple Select statement from a single View.

 ```
 SELECT